Executive Leader Services & Programs

-The cohort consists of three in-person gatherings and requires travel.
-TCFV reimburses participants for travel, per diem, and lodging.
+The cohort consists of three virtual or in-person gatherings and requires travel.
+TCFV covers lodging and reimburses participants for travel and food per diem.
 Registration is complimentary and requires filling out an application.
 Applications are usually distributed in the fall.
 Cohort meeting runs two days in various cities throughout Texas.

 2021 Thought Leaders Cohort